The contact process with fitness on random trees: Proof of Theorem

 where we recall that $\Lambda_u$ is the set of infected leaves of $\rho$ at time $u$.
 Denote by $\mathscr{F}_t$ the $\sigma$-algebra generated by tree, fitness and the contact process up to time $t$.
 Then, appealing to the strong Markov property and Lemma \ref{lem_infecleaves} and using that $\tau \geq t-S$, we obtain

 where the function $R(f,k,\lambda)$ is defined in \eqref{eq_Rf}.
-Next, define $\mathcal{I}$ to be the event that at least one of the $\epsilon_2 L$ neighbours that is infected at time $t-1$ infects the root at a time in $[t-1,t]$ before recovering.
-We can estimate the probability of this event as
+Next, define $\mathcal{I}$ to be the event that at least one of the $\epsilon L$ neighbours that is infected at time $t-1$ infects the root at a time in $[t-1,t]$ before recovering.